1. Q. I want to use EBSCOhost from home! Can I access the Eastern University databases from off campus?

 A. Visit the Books link.
 The results screen will allow you to see items of all media types as listed on the left side menu under "Format".

 7. Q. How long do books and other items circulate?

 A. This varies by Library.
-Check the links under About Eastern University Libraries found throughout the Libraries' website.
-Warner Library books circulate for 21 days with two renewals.
+Check the links under Additional Eastern University Libraries for more information.
+Warner Library books circulate for 28 days with one renewal.